hitrzajc/FLARE-tutorial/README.md

 ### Interacting with an account
 The script [`accountInteraction.ts`](scripts/accountInteraction.ts) provides a simple function to check and print account's balance.
-The main function checks and prints the test account's balance, transfers 1 CFLR to in and prints its balance after the transaction.
+The main function checks and prints the test account's balance, transfers 1 CFLR to it and prints its balance after the transaction.